-Step 1: As stated above, the student should communicate with the instructor for an explanation of the grade or evaluative action.1 On rare occasions, a student and instructor fail to resolve the grade or evaluative action appeal through these informal measures, and in these cases, the student may then proceed to step 2.
-However, the formal appeal in Step 2 must begin within four weeks of the beginning of the following semester.4
+Step 1: As stated above, the student should communicate with the instructor for an explanation of the grade or evaluative action.
+On rare occasions, a student and instructor fail to resolve the grade or evaluative action appeal through these informal measures, and in these cases, the student may then proceed to step 2.
+However, the formal appeal in Step 2 must begin within four weeks of the beginning of the following semester.
+4

 Step 2: A student may initiate a formal appeal by completing the Grade/Evaluative Action Appeals Form (Appeals Form) and submitting it to the course instructor.
 The Appeals Form must be submitted within four weeks of the beginning of the semester immediately following the semester in which the grade/evaluative action was received.
 The Appeal Form must include all necessary documentation and evidence to support the grade/evaluative action appeal (Note: no additional documentation may be submitted beyond this step).
 The student should keep a copy of the form and attachments in the event that the student chooses to proceed to Step 3.
-The instructor will respond to the Appeal Form and accompanying documentation in writing within two weeks of receiving the Appeal Form.2 must be forwarded to the chairperson/program director within one (1) week following the due date of the instructor's decision.
+The instructor will respond to the Appeal Form and accompanying documentation in writing within two weeks of receiving the Appeal Form.2

+Step 3: If the student is still not satisfied with the resolution, the student must make a written request to the instructor involved to submit the Appeal Form and accompanying documentation to the departmental chairperson/program director.
+The instructor will then forward the Appeal Form and all accompanying documentation to the chairperson/ program director of the program.
+This written request must be forwarded to the chairperson/program director within one (1) week following the due date of the instructor's decision.
 The departmental chairperson/ program director will submit a written response to the student within two (2) weeks following the student's written request for an appeal.
 A copy of the response will be provided to the student, instructor, and program Dean.
-3

-Step 3: If the student is still not satisfied with the resolution, the student must make a written request to the instructor involved to submit the Appeal Form and accompanying documentation to the departmental chairperson/program director.
-The instructor will then forward the Appeal Form and all accompanying documentation to the chairperson/program director of the program.
-This written request

-Step 4: If, after receiving a reply from the departmental chairperson/program director, the student is still not satisfied with the resolution, the student must make a written request to the departmental chairperson/program director to submit the Appeal Form and accompanying documentation to the program Dean.
+3 with the resolution, the student must make a written request to the departmental chairperson/program director to submit the Appeal Form and accompanying documentation to the program Dean.
 The written request must occur within one (1) week of receiving the departmental chairperson's/program director's decision.
 Upon receipt of the written request from the student, the departmental chairperson/program director will inform the program Dean that the Appeal Form and accompanying documentation will be forwarded.
 The student's written request will be attached as a cover page and then forwarded with the Appeal Form and all accompanying documentation to the program dean.
 The program Dean will submit a written response to the student within two (2) weeks following the student's written request for an appeal.
 A copy of the response will be provided to the student, instructor, and program chairperson/program director.